flowkey/UIKit-cross-platform/README.md

 ## Architecture

-UIKit-cross-platform renders with [SDL_gpu](https://github.com/grimfang4/sdl-gpu) which uses [OpenGL(ES)](https://www.opengl.org/).
+UIKit-cross-platform renders with [SDL_gpu](https://github.com/grimfang4/sdl-gpu) which translates down to lower-level [OpenGL](https://www.opengl.org/) instructions.

-On Android [Swift Package Manager](https://github.com/apple/swift-package-manager) compiles Swift Code into native binaries, which are called through the [NDK](https://developer.android.com/ndk/).
+On Android, [Swift Package Manager](https://github.com/apple/swift-package-manager) compiles Swift Code into native binaries, which are called through the [NDK](https://developer.android.com/ndk/).

 [More detailed information about the architecture can be found here](docs/ARCHITECTURE.md)